You can move, rename, and delete assets from the Browse Panel. As well, you can delete many assets simultaneously with a text file.

 Select the asset in the Browse Panel, and do one of the following:

-You can delete selected assets in the Browse Panel as well as delete entire folders.
+You can delete selected assets in the Browse Panel and delete entire folders.
 Deleted assets and folders are moved to the Trash folder, where they remain for seven days before being permanently deleted.

 When you delete an asset, all assets derived from it are deleted as well.
 For example, deleting an image for which you created zoom targets deletes the zoom targets along with the image.